twbs/icons/README.md

 ## Adding SVGs

 Once a new SVG icon has been added to the `icons` directory, you'll need to optimize them.
-An npm script is used to optimize and modify the HTML source code of our SVGs.
+An npm script is used to:

-1. It runs SVGO on our SVGs.
+1. Optimize our SVGs with SVGO.
-2. Then processes the HTML, removes all attributes, and then sets new attributes and values in a particular order.
+2. Modify the SVGs source HTML, removing all attributes before setting new attributes and values in our preferred order.

 Use `npm run icons` to run the script, then commit the results in a new branch for updating.